-2.3 Paragraphs 2.2.1 to 2.2.3 above refer directly to Specific Objectives 7 and 8 and, therefore, may be considered as actions being taken by the Contracting Parties and REMPEC in pursuance of the mentioned Objectives.
+2.3 Paragraphs 2.2.1 to 2.2.3 above refer directly to Specific Objectives 7 and 8 and, therefore, may be considered as actions being taken by the Contracting Parties to the Barcelona Convention and REMPEC in pursuance of the mentioned Objectives.
 Paragraph 2.2.4 addresses Specific Objective 5 - Provision of reception facilities in ports and, as such, should significantly contribute to the fulfilment of said Objective.

-3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 8 are enumerated in Annex II to the present document - List of Examples of National Actions.
+3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties to the Barcelona Convention may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 8 are enumerated in Annex II to the present document.